ConjureLabs/aug/README.md

-  --src, -s =<src-dir>          Base project directory being augmented --apply, -a =<apply-dir>      Directory that will augment the src directory --dest, -d =<dest-dir>        Path to where augmented version of project should copy to --help, -h                    List commands and options --version, -v                 Display installed version
+  --src, -s =<src-dir>          Base project directory being augmented --apply, -a =<apply-dir>      Directory that will augment the src directory --dest, -d =<dest-dir>        Path to where augmented version of project should copy to --dry-run                     Does not write to destination, and only logs what would have been written --help, -h                    List commands and options --version, -v                 Display installed version
 ```